Solar keratosis; Sun-induced skin changes - keratosis; Keratosis - actinic (solar); Skin lesion - actinic keratosis

 - Skin burns faster at higher altitudes.

-American Academy of Dermatology Association.
+American Academy of Dermatology Association website.
 Actinic keratosis: diagnosis and treatment.

 Dinulos JGH.
 Premalignant and malignant nonmelanoma skin tumors.
 In: Dinulos JGH, ed.
 Habif's Clinical Dermatology.
 7th ed.
 Philadelphia, PA: Elsevier; 2021:chap 21.